capaldo/cernAHK/README.md

 # Updates
 *This section is to provide in easy-to-read area for users to read up on what changes have been made and what is being worked on.*

+* 11/21/18: Adding README, explanations, and broken down code for user customization (IN PROGRESS)

 # Warnings
 All scripts have been tested to prevent any errors which may have clinical implications.
 Several safeguards have been put in place to prevent any ramifications on patient care.
 Although this is the case, as always, **use at your own risk** and make sure to test all commands on a test patient.
 It is generally recommended to keep an eye on all processes.